After our drain tile renovation destroyed our lawn, we laid sod.

 And I’m not alone.

-The local deer seem to be spending more time grazing the meadow than they do harvesting in the ornamental beds.
+The local deer seem to be grazing the meadow more than harvesting the ornamental beds.

 Hooray for that!